keu/docs/astro/resource-reference-aws.md

 ---
 sidebar_label: "AWS Resource Reference"
-title: "Resources Required for Astronomer Cloud on AWS"
+title: "Resources Required for Astro on AWS"
 id: resource-reference-aws
-description: Reference of all supported configurations for new Clusters on Astronomer Cloud in AWS.
+description: Reference of all supported configurations for new Clusters on Astro in AWS.
 ---

 ## Overview

-Unless otherwise specified, new Clusters on Astronomer Cloud are created with a set of default AWS resources that our team has deemed appropriate for most use cases.
+Unless otherwise specified, new Clusters on Astro are created with a set of default AWS resources that our team has deemed appropriate for most use cases.

 Read the following document for a reference of our default resources as well as supported Cluster configurations, including **AWS Region** and **Node Instance Type**.